fdietze/dotfiles/readme.md

 ## My Installation
 **WARNING**: These are the installation instructions for myself, not for you.
 You should have your own repository and get inspired by this one.
+If you have any questions, feel free to open issues.
 ```bash

 # install: